joooKiwi/collection/javascript/README.md

 <span>4.</span> The **utility** methods _(not part of the `CollectionHolder`)_
  - `asString`, `asLocaleString`, `asLowerCaseString`, `asLocaleLowerCaseString`, `asUpperCaseString` & `asLocaleUpperCaseString`
    _(These methods will be eventually moved in another project)_
- - `isMinimalistCollectionHolder`
+ - `isMinimalistCollectionHolder` / `isMinimalistCollectionHoldeByStructure`
- - `isCollectionHolder`
+ - `isCollectionHolder` / `isCollectionHolderByStructure`
- - `isCollectionIterator`
+ - `isCollectionIterator` / `isCollectionIteratorByStructure`

 ---
-Almost every method is present in the `src/method` at the exception of `get(index)`, `getOrNull(index)` and `getOrElse(index, defaultValue)` that is handled differently based on the type of instance.
+Almost every method is present in the `src/method` at the exception to `get(index)`, `getOrNull(index)` and `getOrElse(index, defaultValue)` that is handled differently based on the type of instance.